Images (film): Plot

-Wealthy children's author Cathryn receives a series of disturbing phone calls in her home in London one dreary night; the female voice on the other end, sometimes cutting in on other phone conversations, suggests mockingly that her husband Hugh is having an affair.
+Wealthy children's author Cathryn receives several disturbing calls in her home in London one night; the female voice on the other end, sometimes cutting in on other phone conversations, suggests mockingly that her husband Hugh is having an affair.
 Hugh comes home, finding Cathryn in distress.
-As Hugh attempts to comfort her, Cathryn witnesses a different man who is behaving as if he were her husband.
-She screams in horror and backs away, only to see her vision of the figure revert to her husband.
+Hugh attempts to comfort Cathryn, who witnesses a different man who is behaving as if he were her husband.
+She screams in horror and backs away, only to see her vision of the figure revert to Hugh.

-Hugh attributes her outburst to stress and her pregnancy.
+Hugh attributes Cathryn's outburst to stress and her pregnancy.
 He decides to take her on a vacation to an isolated cottage in the Irish countryside, where Cathryn can work on her book and take photographs for its illustrations.
-Immediately upon her arrival, however, Cathryn hears voices saying her name and sees strange apparitions: While preparing lunch one day, she sees her husband Hugh pass through the kitchen, then transform into her dead lover, Rene.
-Rene continues to appear to her around the house, and even speaks with her.
+Upon her arrival, however, Cathryn hears voices saying her name and sees apparitions: While preparing lunch one day, she sees Hugh pass through the kitchen, then transform into her dead lover, Rene.
+Rene continues to appear to Cathryn around the house, and even speaks with her.

-Cathryn's paranoia and visions become increasingly pervasive, and are exacerbated when a local neighbor and ex-lover, Marcel, brings his adolescent daughter, Susannah, to visit.
+Cathryn's paranoia and visions become increasingly pervasive, and are exacerbated when a neighbor and ex-lover, Marcel, brings his adolescent daughter, Susannah, to visit.
 Cathryn becomes unable to distinguish Hugh from Rene or Marcel, as the men shift before her eyes.
 One day, Rene taunts Cathryn, asking her to kill him if she wants rid of him, and hands her a shotgun.
-She shoots him through the abdomen; Susannah, startled by the gunshot, runs into the house, and finds Cathryn standing in the den, having shot Hugh's camera to pieces.
-Cathryn claims the gun accidentally fired when she was moving it.
+She shoots him through the abdomen; Susannah runs into the house and finds Cathryn standing in the den, having shot Hugh's camera to pieces.
+Cathryn claims that the gun accidentally fired when she was moving it.